-In the case of a qualitative characteristic i.e. where there is discontinuous separation between absence and presence, the characteristic should have the states:
+Where there is discontinuous separation between absence and presence, the characteristic should have the states:

-TGP/7 Draft 4 - Annex 2: Additional Standard Wording (ASW) for the TG Template page 60 absent (note 1) and present (note 9)^{ddd}
+absent (note 1) and present (note 9)^{fff}

-Quantitative characteristics
+3 Quantitative characteristics

 3.1 Explanation

 The General Introduction states that "Quantitative characteristics are those where the expression covers the full range of variation from one extreme to the other.
 The expression can be recorded on a one-dimensional, continuous or discrete, linear scale.
 The range of expression is divided into a number of states for the purpose of description (e.g. length of stem: very short (1), short (3), medium (5), long (7), very long (9)).
 The division seeks to provide, as far as is practical, an even distribution across the scale.
 The Test Guidelines do not specify the difference needed for distinctness.
 The states of expression should, however, be meaningful for DUS assessment."